 8.6 Your entry cannot be changed or added to once submitted.
-This includes the work itself, and any supporting information supplied with the entry.
+This includes the work itself, and any supporting information supplied with the entry, including the Sale Price.

 8.7 All artworks in their entirety must be exhibited for the duration of the exhibition.
 No component of the artwork may be removed or altered during this time.

 8.8 All installation, maintenance and operational costs not covered by the normal exhibition services of Waikato Museum, are the responsibility of the artist e.g. laptops / monitors / projectors etc.